dafny-lang/dafny/docs/HowToFAQ/onepage.md

 }
 ```

-In this case, it's better to write a predicate, and use existential quantifiers along with the :| operator,
+In this case, it's better to write a predicate, and use existential quantifiers along with the `:|` operator,
-and there no need to prove uniqueness because we are in ghost code!
+and there is no need to prove uniqueness because we are in ghost code!

 ```dafny
 trait {:extern} {:compile false} Test {